sriramrameshaidata/fintech-investment-portfolio/README.md

 ### Experiment with Grid Styles
 - **Gridlines:** Introduce both minor and major gridlines to the charts for better readability and precision in data visualization, utilizing either `matplotlib` or `plotly`.

+## Demo Enhancements

+To help new users understand how to make the most of the FinTech Investment Portfolio app, the following demo materials will be provided:

+## Optimize Deployment

+To ensure that the FinTech Investment Portfolio app is always running the latest version without manual intervention, the following CI/CD processes will be implemented:

+## Promotion

+To increase visibility and user engagement of the FinTech Investment Portfolio app, the following promotional activities will be undertaken:

+### Share on Platforms
+- **Social Media and Blogs:** The project will be shared on platforms like LinkedIn, Twitter, and Medium, including links to the GitHub repository and the live demo to attract a broader audience.
+- **Community Engagement:** Participation in relevant online communities such as Streamlit forums and Reddit r/learnprogramming will be increased to gain feedback and drive improvements.

+### Highlight Unique Features
+- **Feature Showcases:** Regular posts will highlight how the app allows users to personalize and analyze their investment portfolios with ease, demonstrating the app's value in investment planning and analysis.

+### Set Up GitHub Actions for CI/CD
+- **Automated Deployment:** A GitHub Actions workflow will be configured to automatically deploy the application to Streamlit Cloud upon any commits to the `main` branch.
+- **Workflow File:** A `.github/workflows/deploy.yml` file will be added to the repository to manage the integration with Streamlit Cloud.

+### Create a Video Walkthrough
+- **Video Tutorial:** A video will be created to demonstrate the setup process, how to customize portfolios, and how to interpret the comparison results.
+This video will be embedded directly into the README to provide an easy-to-follow visual guide.

+### Add More Screenshots
+- **Diverse App States:** Additional screenshots will be captured to showcase different states of the app, including successful portfolio setups and common error scenarios, such as mismatched weights and stocks.

 Author
 Sriram Ramesh